Over 2,700 candidates facing multiple charges

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Over 1,270 out of around 9,447 candidates for 545 NA and NA seats are facing corruption and criminal inquires/investigation in the Punjab province, 435 out of around 2,912 aspirants for 172 NA and PA seats in Khyber Pakhtunkhwa (KP), 775 out of around 4,972 applicants for 243 NA and PA seats in Sindh, 235 out of around 1,835 for 85 NA and PA seats in Balochistan and five out of around 126 aspirants for three NA seats are facing criminal charges in the federal capital, revealed the data Geo News (ASKKS) programme exclusively obtained from aforementioned institutions.
-The volume of their alleged embezzled amount is said to be exceeding Rs800 billion.
-More than half of these 2,715 candidates are said to be in a winning positions and they all are representing around half a dozen prominent political parties.
+Over 1270 out of around 9447 candidates for 545 NA and PA seats are facing corruption and criminal inquires/investigation in Punjab province, 435 out of around 2912 aspirants for 172 NA and PA seats in Khyber Pakhtunkhwa (KP), 775 out of around 4972 applicants for 243 NA and PA seats in Sindh, 235 out of around 1835 for 85 NA and PA seats in Balochistan and five out of around 126 aspirants for 3 NA seats are facing criminal charges in federal capital, revealed the data Geo News (ASKKS) programme exclusively obtained from aforementioned institutions.
+Volume of their alleged embezzled amount is said to be exceeding Rs800 billion.
+More than half of these 2715 candidates are said to be in a winning positions and they all are representing around half dozen prominent political parties.

-Around 122 allegedly have had dual nationality, more than 223 were SNGPL defaulters, around a thousand were bank defaulters, around 200 got waived off their loans worth around Rs54 billion are facing NAB’s investigation soon after the Supreme Court warned of stern actions against those who got written off their loans politically.
+Around 122 allegedly have had dual nationality, more than 223 were SNGPL defaulters, around a thousand were bank defaulters, around 200 got waived off their loans worth around Rs54 billion be facing NAB’s investigation soon after the Supreme Court warns of stern actions against them who got written off their loans politically.

-The number of candidates who were facing either corruption or criminal charges would be more than 2,700 as official data would be released later on as DROs rejected over 2,500 nomination papers of aspirants across the country.
-Data is still being collected by the concerned authorities, ECP officials said.
-Data of thousands of aspirants for 2018 polls is also still being collected.
-In the Punjab province, 141 DROs, in KP 25, in Sindh 27, in Balochistan 34 and one DRO have collected this data for the Islamabad Capital Territory (ICT), they said.
+Number of candidates who were facing either corruption or criminal charges would be more than 2700 as officially data would be released later on as DROs rejected over 2500 nomination papers of aspirants across the country.
+Data is still being collected by the concerned authorities, ECP officials said data of thousands of aspirants for 2018 polls is also still being collected.
+In Punjab province, 141 DROs, in KP 25, in Sindh 27, in Balochistan 34 and one DRO have collected this data for Islamabad Capital Territory (ICT), they said.

 Among prominent is ex-MPA Nawab Sardar Ahmed Chandio, one of the aspirants for PPP ticket holder in elections, was charge-sheeted in the triple murder case.
 Farooq Bandial whose membership suspended hours after joining PTI was convicted in a rape case.
 Arshad Mahmood Gondal alias Cuckoo, who was awarded PTI ticket from PP-65 from Mandi Bahauddin, is facing serious cases of murders, kidnapping, rape, theft and most importantly facing punishment through a NAB court which is still intact.